 Nor can we stop recycling the painful past or worrying about the future.
 The negative thoughts give rise to negative feelings and emotions.
 More negative thoughts follow.
 The mind becomes confused and cannot see the way out.

 My aim is to help you:

 With regular mind taming practice, the mind will come to understand things as the way they are - thus be able to let go of negative thinking and emotions, leaving you feeling more at peace and happier.

 Mindfulness practice provides a number of health benefits.
 For example, it has been found to help reduce physical pain, stress and anxiety, improve immunity and enhance memory function.

 To read more about mindfulness, see my huffingtonpostblog.
-To book a 1-2-1 mindfulness training, presentation of mindfulness workshop, mindfulness training in the workplace and stress management with mindfulness - for inner peace and well-being, in Richmond, East Sheen, Mortlake, Barnes, and Twickenham, please call 07908 410 427.
+To book a 1-2-1 mindfulness training in southwest London, presentation of mindfulness workshop, mindfulness training in the workplace and stress management with mindfulness - for inner peace and well-being, in Richmond, East Sheen, Mortlake, Barnes, and Twickenham, please call 07908 410 427.
 Online consultation and workshops are also available.
 You can also book an appointment for yourself or as a gift for loved one by email or by phone.
 Look out for our free mindfulness workshop on zoom, coming soon!